We once again took advantage of AirAsia Premium Flex to fly from Singapore to Penang, Malaysia.

 AirAsia Premium Flex Singapore to Penang Bottom Line

 AirAsia Premium Flex is a great way to hop around on short flights in southeast Asia.
-It’s cheap, efficient and Premium Flex makes it comfortable.
+It’s cheap, efficient and Premium Flex provides a little affordable luxury, making it comfortable.

 It just works.